SAMtoBAM/PAQman/README.md

--s --slide        Number of basepairs for the window to slide for coverage (default: 10000) -p --prefix       Prefix for output (default: name -g before the fasta prefix) -p --prefix       Prefix for output (default: genomeeval_output)
+-s --slide        Number of basepairs for the window to slide for coverage (default: 10000) -p --prefix       Prefix for output (default: name -g before the fasta prefix) -p --prefix       Prefix for output (default: genomeeval_output) -t --threads      Number of threads for tools that accept this option (Default: 1)
 ```